rzelazko/lime-tracker/README.md

 ## TODO

-- Update user profile management
-  - Change `jan.kowalski` account to female one
-  - Add seizure types management
-  - Add seizure triggers management
-- Add reset passoword
-- Add chart to show seizures by hour
-- Add chart to show seizures during period
-- Add chart to compare seizures in the same month for previous year (only if the are enough data)
 - Dashboard redesign - 4 cards with action buttons below instead on top:
   - Seizures - nothing change
   - Medicaments - compacted list (one line name & doses)